jeff4/a7/src/pages/posts/77-roof.md

 * Brian came for visit #3 at 1 PM
 * Key piece of info.
 King Quality partnered with (acquired by?)
 Alpine Investors and Vertex Service Partners in 2023.
 See [this article](https://alpineinvestors.com/story/jeff-brett-king-quality-vertex-service-partners/) about founder Jeff Brett
 * See photos for fascia board, fascia cover (as Brian calls it), or fascia trim which is a vinyl piece that goes around protects the vertical fascia board, and goes partially onto the soffit area.
+* Disregard Safeway, he does not trust the crummy plywood quality, perhaps from Home Depot of the $95 plywood board.

 ## Summary: Friday 9/20/2024 through Sunday 9/22/2024